-Sicherheit: Denial of Service in pcre - Pro-Linux
+Sicherheit: Denial of Service in PCRE - Pro-Linux

 Description :

-a set of wrapper functions that are based on the POSIX API are also supplied
+The distribution does contain a set of C wrapper functions for the 8-bit

+library that are based on the POSIX regular expression API (see the pcre2posix

+man page).
+These can be found in a library called libpcre2posix.
+Note that

-in the libpcreposix library.
-Note that this just provides a POSIX calling
+this just provides a POSIX calling interface to PCRE2; the regular expressions

 --------------------------------------------------------------------------------